Replying to a Claim

 If you have a claim to make against the claimant, this is where it goes.
 For example, if the roofer in Example 1 hadn't been paid for the work, he might make a counterclaim for the amount owing on the invoice.
 A counterclaim is just another claim, like the one in the notice of claim, except that it is made by the defendant, against the claimant.
 It is important to correctly identify who you are suing.

-For more information about making a counterclaim, read guide #2: Making a Claim, which you can get at any small claims registry or online.
+For more information about making a counterclaim, read guide #2: Making a Claim for Proceedings Initiated in Small Claims Court and guide #3: Making a Claim for Proceedings Previously Initiated Before Civil Resolution Tribunal.
 Your ServiceBC office may also have the guide.

 The next step is to file the reply with the court.
 You do that by taking or mailing it to the small claims registry.
-The address will be on the notice of claim you received.
+The address will be on the notice of claim or notice of Civil Resolution Tribunal claim) you received.
 If you have completed the reply form online, make sure you print and file it at the registry.

 When your reply is filed, you will be asked to pay a filing fee unless you have agreed to pay the full claim.
 If you have set out a counterclaim there will be an additional fee.
 The fee for filing a counterclaim will depend on the amount of the counterclaim.
 You may pay by cash, personal or company cheque, certified cheque, money order or bank draft, payable to the Minister of Finance.